In order to bring you the best organic produce, some ingredients may differ from those depicted.

 In a large frying pan over medium-high heat, warm 2 teaspoons [1 TBL] oil until hot but not smoking.
 Add the cakes and cook, turning once, until browned and cooked through, 4 to 5 minutes per side.

-Transfer the cakes and celery-radish salad to individual plates and drizzle the cakes with half the tahini goddess dressing.
+Transfer the seafood cakes and celery-radish salad to individual plates and drizzle the cakes with half the tahini goddess dressing.
 Serve the remaining dressing and lemon wedges on the side.

 - Measure the chopped onion.